djipco/surface-scanmeister/README.md

 ### Raspbian

-These instructions apply to the Raspberry Pi OS refered to as "bookworm".
+These instructions apply to the Raspberry Pi OS version targeting Debian 12 ("bookworm").

 * Use **Raspberry Pi Imager.app** to create brand new SDHC boot medium for the Raspberry Pi.
 During the process click on "Modify Settings":